88DragonShadow/MK8-Mii-Racing-Suits-Quick-Configuration-v1.0/README.md

 Edition (G): this edition has the availability of generating Gecko Codes.

 ## Design
-The tools have an design animated of gears and includes a custom cursor and background music.
+The tools have an animated gear design and include a custom cursor and background music.

 ## Operating System Requirements
 This tool works on Windows system.